Franz Kafka: Personal life

 Stach and Brod state that during the time that Kafka knew Felice Bauer, he had an affair with a friend of hers, Margarethe "Grete" Bloch, a Jewish woman from Berlin.
 Brod says that Bloch gave birth to Kafka's son, although Kafka never knew about the child.
 The boy, whose name is not known, was born in 1914 or 1915 and died in Munich in 1921.
-However, Kafka's biographer Peter-André Alt says that, while Bloch had a son, Kafka was not the father as the pair were never intimate.
-Stach points out that there is a great deal of contradictory evidence around the claim that Kafka was the father.
+However, Kafka's biographer Peter-André Alt says that, while Bloch had a son, Kafka was not the father, as the pair were never intimate.
+Stach notes contradictory evidence as to whether Kafka was the father.